 Taupo District Council is working towards creating a Freedom Camping Bylaw to manage freedom camping in certain areas of the Taupo District.
-But before the bylaw has been finalised, we'd like to know your views.

 You can read the Statement of Proposal here which outlines the purpose of our draft bylaw on freedom camping and contains further information including pros and cons on potential freedom camping sites around the district.

 You can view an interactive map with sites we are proposing to allow freedom camping here.

 You can also read the draft freedom camping bylaw here: